-Zoologist Mark Carwardine is never happier than when swimming with a top marine predator.
+The expert: Zoologist and BBC Wildlife columnist Mark Carwardine is never happier than when swimming with a top marine predator.

 “Tysfjord is Norway at its deepest, narrowest and moodiest.
 Winter daylight is in short supply, and the air is very, very cold.
 We head out to sea in a small boat, and I’m ready for action, dressed in a drysuit, mask and snorkel.

-I keep an eye out for the familiar dark dorsal fins of the world’s apex marine predators – killer whales.
+I keep an eye out for the familiar dark dorsal fins of the world’s apex marine predators – orcas.

 Once we’ve spotted a pod, we try to get ahead of it and then jump into the water so that the animals swim right past us.
 There’s no guarantee that it will work, but I plunge into the frigid fjord anyway and wait.